am8850/azure-docs/AKS.md

 - Basic understanding of kubernetes architecture
 - Basic kubernetes network understanding
 - Basic understanding of AKS
+- Provisioning an AKS cluster from a portal and from CLI
-- Basic understanding of deploying a deployment and a services
+- Basic understanding of deploying a deployment and a service to AKS

 Session topics